Aubrey Beauclerk (politician): Domestic life

 Two of Beauclerk's children died before aged 20, the remainder lived well into adulthood.

 Beauclerk has been romantically involved with the nineteenth-century writer Mary Shelley.

-He died on 1 February 1854 at Ardglass Castle, which he inherited from William Ogilvie his grandfather, and was buried in his family vault at the parish church.
+He died on 1 February 1854 at Ardglass Castle, which he inherited from William Ogilvie his grandfather, and was buried in the family vault at the parish church.

 Career

 A former army major, he was a Member of Parliament (MP) for East Surrey from 1832 to 1837.
 He was co-member for this area on its inception in December 1832.
 Hansard shows, from him, 114 speeches or questions spanning 1833 to 1837.

 As an MP he supported the mainstream radical causes of the time, including the abolition of slavery, achieved in 1833 (with an until early 1840s process of indenturing particularly abroad in the Empire preceding many of the slaves' freedom) and of tithes, achieved in 1836 by way of a payoff and negligible payments system (commutation for a sum and apportionment of rentchange).
 He believed in a small, fixed duty (trade tariff) on corn, sought Anglican Church reform and an end to taxes on knowledge.
 Beauclerk was the only person, according to a letter from Mary Shelley to Claire Clairmont, to support Shelley's son Percy Florence Shelley's bid to become MP.

-He was with two others appointed by the Irish Assize judges as High Sheriff of County Down for 1839, 1852, and 1853.
+He was with two others appointed by the Irish Assize judges as High Sheriff of County Down for 1839, and 1853.